arendsee/rmonad/README.md

 ## Contributing

 I am looking for collaborators.
-There are enough unsolved problems on the function graph side of rmonad to easily merit coauthorship.
+There are enough unsolved problems on the function graph side of rmonad to easily merit co-authorship.
 Similarly for the report generation handling.
 In addition, there are lots of smaller problems.
 See the next section for a partial summary.

-## rmonad v0.3.0 goals
+## rmonad v0.4.0 goals

+ - [ ] Utility functions for extracting data from Rmonad objects

+ - [ ] Fast `as.list` function for Rmonad objects.
+This currently takes several
+   seconds for pipelines with hundreds of nodes.

  - [ ] A more elegant data structure for representing the workflow graph.
 I want to replace my ad hoc, hand-rolled data structure with a dedicated graph